nprapps/elections18-graphics/README.md

 Managing Javascript Dependencies
 ---------------------------------

 To manage JS dependencies, we use `npm`.
 To install a new JS library that will be used in client-side code, run `npm install --save name-of-library`.
-Then, in the JS file for the particular graphic you are developing, use ES6 imports to get the library in your file; for example, to import superagent and make the library available as `request`:
+Then, in the JS file for the particular graphic you are developing, use ES6 imports to get the library in your file; for example, to import superagent and make it available as `request`:

 ```
 import request from 'superagent';